 An August 19, 1865, Boston Daily Advertiser article commented that the house was “to be built of light olive free stone from a new quarry in Dorchester County, New Brunswick, in what is known as the modernized Roman style of architecture.
 The first and second stories of the house will be finished in black walnut and a portion of the staircases are to be of solid oak.
 The large and sumptuous entrance hall will be finished in the best style of work.
 This splendid residence will not be completed until next summer.”
 The article appears to have meant that the trim would be of olive free stone, inasmuch as the house, as built, was brick.

-The Pickmans previously had lived in Salem, where William Pickman was a shipping merchant in the firm founded by his father, Dudley Leavitt Pickman.
-William Pickman had succeeded his father (who died in 1846), and moved the firm to Boston in the mid-1860s.
+The Pickmans previously had lived in Salem, where William Pickman was a shipping merchant in his family’s firm.
+He had succeeded his father (who died in 1846) and moved the firm to Boston in the mid-1860s.
+William and Caroline Pickman also maintained a home in Beverly.

 On June 29, 1898, 15 Commonwealth was purchased from the estate of Caroline Pickman by Oliver Ames.
 He and his wife, Elise Alger (West) Ames, made it their Boston home.
 During the 1895-1896 winter season, they had lived at 151 Commonwealth.
 They also maintained a home in North Easton.